ppissias/xsrpcj/README.md

     java -jar xsrpcgen-1.0-SNAPSHOT-jar-with-dependencies.jar

     expected arguments: [-client] [-server] [-infrastructure] <source generation path> <service-description-file>

+**No matter how you invoke the generator (manually, programatically, maven, ant, ...) the following example usage applies.
+There are examples on how to invoke the generator programmatically and via ant / maven in the next sections.**

+### Example Usage
 for example assuming that you have the following service description file in `proto/service-description.json`

     {